List of Inspector Rebus characters: Mairie Henderson

 Mairie Henderson first appears in The Black Book (1993) as a "hungry" young newspaper reporter—not only for stories, but for food; Rebus frequently treats her to a meal.
 She gives him information from the newspaper's archives, and he gives her leads on cases he is working on.
 The relationship continues through Dead Souls (1999), where she refuses to help Rebus destroy the life of an ex-con.
 Mairie returns in The Naming of the Dead (2006), having published a successful book on 'Big Ger' Cafferty, presenting him as a romantic figure, a reformed gangster; he, however, gets all the profits from the book.
 She helps Rebus investigate arms deals in that book.
 She is also mentioned in Exit Music (2007).

 Steve Holly

 Steve Holly is a scurrilous Glasgow-based reporter who appears in The Falls (2001), A Question of Blood (2003), and Fleshmarket Close (2004).
 His goal is to find the most sensational aspect of a story.

 Laura Smith

 Laura Smith is the crime reporter for The Scotsman, beginning in Saints of the Shadow Bible (2013).
 She is a friend of DI Siobhan Clarke.

+As of Midnight and Blue she has resigned from newspapers and become a podcaster.
+She clashes with Clarke when reporting on child abuse cases which Clarke had not wished to be publicly known.